 RTA waypoints and required times

-Route modifications
+Route modifications (such as direct to, lateral offset, procedure insertion, full flight plan)

 For all load functions, the changes should be displayed for review of the effect of the changes by the flight crew.
 The changes should be activated with positive confirmation from the crew.

-4.3.7.1.3 Automatic Dependent Surveillance (ADS-C)
+4.3.7.1.3 Automatic Dependent Surveillance - Contract (ADS-C)

+This function should provide for uplink messages to establish

+Periodic Contract

+On Demand Contract

+Event Contract

+Normal/Emergency Reports

+Cancel Contract

-This function should provide for the Periodic Contract, On Demand Contract, Event Contract, Emergency Reports, Cancel Contract, and Cancel All Contracts and Terminate Connection uplink messages as well as Acknowledgment, Negative Acknowledgment, Noncompliance Notification, and data downlink messages as defined in ARINC 745 and RTCA DO-258.
+Cancel All Contracts

+as well as Acknowledgment, Negative Acknowledgment, Noncompliance Notification, and data downlink messages as defined in RTCA DO-258.

 This function must be able to support connections to at least 4 ATC and 1 AOC centers, each of which can have one contract of each type and report the right data to the right one at the right time.

-The ADS contracts should be established automatically by the contract protocol defined in ARINC 745 without the need for crew intervention.
+The ADS-C contracts should be established automatically by the contract protocol defined in DO-258 without the need for crew intervention.
 Each contract specifies the data groups as well as the report interval and other report downlink triggers that are desired.
 Each contract request can specify the data groups to be transmitted:

 Basic ADS-C